SolaceDev/solace-dev-codelabs/markdown/explore-dmr/explore-dmr.md

 ![Cluster Up](img/clusterUp.png)

+> aside positive
-<aside class=“positive”> ♻️ At this point repeat the Cluster Creation steps on each Software instance of Solace PubSub+ broker that you wish to connect into the Event Mesh.
-Then continue to the next step </aside>
+♻️ At this point repeat the Cluster Creation steps on each Software instance of Solace PubSub+ broker that you wish to connect into the Event Mesh.
+Then continue to the next step

 6. Create an External DMR link between clusters: